This page tells you about:

 If you are pension age and can't get Council Tax Support you may be able to get Second Adult Rebate instead.
 You might get Second Adult Rebate if you are a single person or a couple where one is disregarded from the Council Tax charge, but there are other adults in your home who have a low income.
 Second Adult Rebate is based on the income of the ‘second adult’ and not of the applicant.

-Go to the related pages and follow the link for Useful Forms for claiming benefit where you can download and print a benefits claim form.
-There is also a new claim information booklet which provides details about the benefit claim process and the information we need from you.
-You can also pick one up from any of our one stop centres.
+You will need to download the benefits claim form from the Documents section.
+In the Documents section you will also find a new claim information booklet which tells you about the benefit claim process and the information we need from you.
+You can also get these from a one stop centre.

-You can hand your form in at a one stop centre or at your local housing office if you are a council tenant.
+You can hand in your completed form at a one stop centre, or if you are a council tenant at your local housing office.